In Case of Emergency

 In the event of a safety emergency on campus, call (781) 736-3333.

 One of the Department of Public Safety's five major offices, the university police are responsible for the protection of life and property on and within the confines of the 325 acres and over 100 buildings that make up the environs of Brandeis University.
-The department, consisting of a chief, two lieutenants, five sergeants, fifteen police officers, two security officers and five parking monitors, monitor the campus 24 hours a day, seven days a week.
+The department, consisting of a chief, a lieutenant, five sergeants, fifteen police officers, two security officers and four parking monitors, monitor the campus 24 hours a day, seven days a week.

 Headquartered in the Stoneman Building, the university police provide emergency services to the Brandeis community via the most modern equipment available.
 Call (781) 736-3333 emergency line or (781) 736-5000 business line for assistance.